Differentiating $L_\infty$ groupoids: Lie -groupoids and graded manifolds

 \item Moreover, $\mathfrak{S}$ clearly restricts to $\Z^{<0}$-graded vector bundles, gives rise to a functor

 from the category of $\Z^{<0}$-graded vector bundles to that of N-manifolds.
 We use the same terminology of ``splitting'' and ``strict'' as above.

 \item The concept of a strict morphism involves splittings of the graded manifolds.
-Thus the composition of strict maps is {\bf not} neccessarily strict.
-We need the splittings of the graded manifold in the middle to be the same, because an automorphism of a graded manifold does {\bf not} neccessarily come from a vector bundle morphism between two different splittings.
+Thus, the composition of strict maps is {\bf not} necessarily strict.
+We need the splittings of the graded manifold in the middle to be the same, because an automorphism of a graded manifold does {\bf not} necessarily come from a vector bundle morphism between two different splittings.

-\item There exist morphisms of graded manifolds that are not strict no matter which splittings we choose.
+\item There exist morphisms of graded manifolds that are not strict, no matter which splittings we choose.
 Here is an example: We consider the graded manifold $\mathcal M=\mathbb R^2[1]$, whose function algebra is generated by two elements $\epsilon_1,\epsilon_2$ in degree 1 and the graded manifold $\mathcal N=\mathbb R[2]$, whose function algebra is generated by one element $\delta$ in degree 2.
-The map $\delta\mapsto \epsilon_1\epsilon_2$ defines a non-trivial morphism $\mathcal M\to\mathcal N$, however any strict morphism from $\mathcal M$ to $\mathcal N$ would be trivial for degree reasons.
+The map $\delta\mapsto \epsilon_1\epsilon_2$ defines a non-trivial morphism $\mathcal M\to\mathcal N$; however, any strict morphism from $\mathcal M$ to $\mathcal N$ would be trivial for degree reasons.

 \item Strict embeddings are clearly monomorphisms in either $\Z\Mfd$ or $\NMfd$.
 Recall that a {\bf monomorphism} in a category is a left-cancellative morphism.
 That is, $ X \xrightarrow{f} Y$ is a monomorphism if for all objects $Z$ and all morphisms $g_1, g_2: Z \to X$, $f\circ g_1=f\circ g_2$ implies $g_1=g_2$. \end{enumerate} \end{remark}